indralukmana/react-vite-shadcn/README.md

 - `tsconfig.json`: TypeScript configuration
 - `biome.json`: Biome configuration
 - `lefthook.yml`: Lefthook configuration
+- `components.json`: shadcn/ui configuration

 ## Customization

 This template is set up with a basic structure and some example components.
-The `App.tsx` file contain basic kitchen sink of components.
+The `src/routes/index.lazy.tsx` file contains a basic kitchen sink of components.

 ## Expanding the Biome configuration

 The project uses Biome for linting and formatting.
 You can expand the configuration in the `biome.json` file.
 Then expand as needed based on <https://biomejs.dev/>

+## Routing

+This template uses TanStack Router for routing.
+You can find route definitions in the `src/routes/` directory.

+## Dark Mode

+Dark mode support is included out of the box.
+You can toggle between light and dark mode using the `ModeToggle` component in the header.

+## Styling

+This template uses Tailwind CSS for styling.
+The main CSS file is located at `src/index.css`, which includes the base Tailwind directives and custom CSS variables for theming.

+## Components

+shadcn/ui components are located in the `src/components/ui/` directory.
+You can customize these components or add new ones as needed.

+## Development Workflow

+This template includes Lefthook for Git hooks.
+The pre-commit hook runs Biome checks and type checking before allowing commits.
+You can customize the Git hooks in the `lefthook.yml` file.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.